ysdn2019/Graduates-List/graduates/dila-ozsoy.md

 ---
 path: /work/osheaga-festival-redesign
 graduate: Dila Ozsoy
-mainimg: /assets/work/Ozsoy_Dila_project2_web_main.jpg
+cover: /assets/work/Ozsoy_Dila_project2_web_main.jpg
-thumbnailimg: /assets/work/Ozsoy_Dila_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Ozsoy_Dila_project2_web_thumbnail.jpg
 title: OSHEAGA FESTIVAL REDESIGN
 groupmembers:
-fields: Branding, Communication, Typography
+category: Branding, Communication, Typography
 mediumdimensions:
 description: Osheaga is an annual arts and music festival in Montreal.
 In comparison to other festivals.
 This is a redesign of their visual identity that aims to create a style that reoccurs in everything they produce and becomes established and symbolized with their name, which could bring greater success.
 digitallink: